davestewart/davestewart-content/content/archive/work/animation/nocturnal-groove-visuals/index.md

 ---
+date: 2005-05-08
+shortTitle: Nocturnal Groove Visuals
 description: Club and festival visuals for chart-toppers Shapeshifter
-shortTitle: Nocturnal Groove Visuals
-date: 2005-05-08
+summary: |
+  Club night visuals created in After Effects for Nocturnal Records (home of Shapeshifter), designed for projection at London's AKA/The End venue for their monthly Nocturnal Groove night.
+tech: After Effects
 tags:
   - creative
   - animation